SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

    :local:
    :depth: 1

-Configuring The Sink Connector
+Configuring the Sink Connector
 ------------------------------

-Sink Connector configuration file structure:
+The structure of the Sink Connector configuration file:

 .. code-block:: postgres